 - The shirt is then placed directly from the washer onto an industrial shirt press.
 Since the fabric is still damp, it'll be steam dried while it's being pressed.

-Best bets to get your shirts looking great at the cleaners:
+These best bets will help get your shirts looking great at the dry cleaners:

 Having your dress shirts dry cleaned is by far the most expensive method, and in most cases, it's unnecessary.
 It's also not as effective at removing water-soluble stains, because the cleaning solvents used are not water-based.
 So sweat stains and other water-soluble stains are not flushed out.
 However, if you have an oil-based stain, dry cleaning will likely give you the best chance at removing the stain.